mmehta14/DocumentAnswerQuery/README.md

 **Acknowledgments**
 OpenAI for providing access to the GPT-3 API
-PyPDF2, pytesseract, pandas, and other open-source libraries used in this project
+PyPDF2, pytesseract, pandas, and other open-source libraries used in this project.